atoav/atoPhotoshopScripts/README.md

 ###incrementalSavePSD
 This Script allows the user to resave the next iteration of a PSD with one Click.
 If the document has not been saved before it informs the user to do so.

+###incrementalSavePNG
+This Script allows the user to resave the next iteration of a PNG with one Click.
+If the document has not been saved before it informs the user to do so.